-According to the Lease, the Company will also pay a royalty of 3.5% of the gross value of production (the "Gross Royalty") on the sale of minerals from the Property.
+In the Original Lease, the Company would pay a royalty of 3.5% of the gross value of production (the "Gross Royalty") on the sale of minerals from the Property.
 All annual payments made by the Company and described above will be credited cumulatively against the Company's commitments pursuant to the Gross Royalty.
 Furthermore, the Company has an option to buy down the Gross Royalty by 1.5% to 2.0% by payment to the Lessor of US\$3,000,000 at its sole discretion and at any time on or before October 28, 2022.